FlexibleEngineCloud/terraform-provider-flexibleengine/docs/index.md

 * `insecure` - (Optional) Trust self-signed SSL certificates.
 If omitted, the `OS_INSECURE` environment variable is used.

+* `max_retries` - (Optional) This is the maximum number of times an API call is retried, in the case where requests are being throttled or experiencing transient failures.
+The delay between the subsequent API calls increases exponentially.
+The default value is `5`.
+  If omitted, the `OS_MAX_RETRIES` environment variable is used.

 * `cacert_file` - (Optional) Specify a custom CA certificate when communicating over SSL.
 You can specify either a path to the file or the contents of the certificate.
 If omitted, the `OS_CACERT` environment variable is used.